OpenNebula/minione/docs/source/basics/run-virtual-machine.rst

 .. note::

-    Remember that for the single host deployments (KVM/LXD/Firecracker) the VMs still have only private IP address.
+    Remember that in local all-in-one deployments (with KVM/LXD/Firecracker) the VMs still have only private IP addresses.
 By default from the range ``172.16.100.0/24``.
 So the first VM will get ``172.16.100.2`` as the ``.1`` is used for the miniONE frontend.

-    However, if you want to reach the VM from the outside using the IP address of the miniONE host you can forward the port similarily as in the following example.
-    For demonstration we are showing how to forward the port 8080 from the miniONE host to the port 80 of the running VM.
+    If you want to reach the private VM from the outside by sharing the IP address of the miniONE host, you can **forward** communication over the selected host port to the particular port of private VM.
+For example, the following command ensures that miniONE host port 8080 is forwarded to port 80 of the VM with IP address ``172.16.100.2``:

     .. prompt:: bash # auto

         # iptables -t nat -I PREROUTING -p tcp --dport 8080 -j DNAT --to 172.16.100.2:80

+    (i.e., if you point your browser to your miniONE host and port 8080, e.g. ``http://minione:8080``, it reaches the port 80 of your private VM).

 To terminate the virtual machine, go back to the Sunstone web UI to **Instances → VMs**.
 Select the particular virtual machine and click on the trash button to terminate it.